Working in Microsoft Excel and Microsoft Project Connected to Team Foundation Server

 Interface not registered (Exception from HRESULT: 0x80040155)

 You may be able to resolve this error by repairing Office 2010.
-You can access the Repair option by opening the Control Panel, clicking Uninstall or change a program, right-clicking Office 2010, and then clicking Change.
+You can access the Repair option by opening the Control Panel, choose Uninstall or change a program, open the context menu for Office 2010, and then choose Change.

-When you import work items into an Microsoft Excel or Microsoft Project document, local copies of your work items are created.
+When you import work items into Excel or Project, local copies of your work items are created.
 The data in the local document at first matches the data in the database, but you or other team members can change the data about work items and cause the two to differ.
-If you want to view the most recent changes from the database, you can refresh the document.
-If you want to write changes from the document to the database, you can publish the document.
+To view the most recent changes from the database, refresh the document.
+This downloads the latest values in the data store to your local document.
+To write changes from the document to the database, publish the changes.
+Publishing uploads the changes you made to the work item tracking data store.

 Resolve data conflicts.
 A data conflict occurs when one team member changes a field value in either Microsoft Project or Microsoft Excel at the same time another team member changes the same field in Team Foundation Server.
 You can use Team Foundation Server tools to resolve these data conflicts.